 Under Robert’s baton, Nottingham Concert Band has established a year-round programme of formal evening concerts, plus a busy Summer season of outdoor engagements.
 Appearances in the recent past have included:

 - Christmas celebrations

 - Bandstand concerts in Nottingham, Newark and Melton Mowbray

 Other activities have included the production of the ‘Sunrise’ CD and the development of the ‘Playday’ concept.
 Both have provided opportunities for the intense rehearsal of challenging pieces.

-Band membership stands currently at over 60 musicians, who come from all across the East Midlands and who range in age from 17 to 70-plus.
-Rehearsals are held at Jesse Gray School on Musters Road in West Bridgford each Tuesday evening – except for the Summer, Easter and Christmas holiday periods – and any players interested in attending are invited to get in touch.
+Band membership stands currently at over 70 musicians, who come from all across the East Midlands and who range in age from 17 to 80-plus.
+Rehearsals are held at Rushcliffe School on Boundary Road in West Bridgford each Tuesday evening – except for the Summer, Easter and Christmas holiday periods – and any players interested in attending are invited to get in touch.